m-d-johnson/pronouns-faq/README.md

 This is about an individual’s identity, not about their body.
 We don’t want to make decisions based on how others look or what we think their physical anatomy is like.
 We want to base our behaviour around what makes others feel respected.

-### Do I have to do this?

-No. It’s entirely up to you.
-We hope you’ll choose to display your pronouns, but we also respect your decisions.

 ### **Do I have to set and/or list my pronouns?**

 No. It’s entirely up to you.
-We hope you’ll choose to display your pronouns, but we also respect your decisions.
+We hope you’ll choose to display your pronouns, but we'll also respect your decision if you choose not to.

 ## How do I use pronouns?